 When we think of a problem as big as sexual violence, it can be hard to know how to help.
-The good news is that bystander intervention is a way that we can take everyday actions to keep your friends, family, or community safe.
+Bystander intervention is one approach we can take by using everyday actions to keep our friends, family, and community safe.

 You might recognize concerning behaviors in your friend group, on campus, online, at bars or restaurants, at work, or all the other spaces in your life.
 There may be times you want to do something to stop the behavior but find it hard.
 While intervening can be difficult, the good news is that there are so many options to intervene that there’s always something you can do that feels realistic!

 When you’re thinking of options, remember the 3D’s:

 Always keep your safety in mind when you are intervening.
 If you ever feel that there is immediate physical danger to yourself or the victim, you should consider staying at a distance, bringing in nearby bystanders, or contacting professionals trained to intervene.